Caroline Kampfraath

 In Inescapable you stage a metaphorical pursuit of hidden talents, likened to the hunt of a fox.
 This narrative suggests both playfulness and struggle, a chase that is perpetually unresolved.
 Could you elaborate on how metaphor and storytelling function in your sculptures, and how you translate abstract inner journeys into corporeal forms?

-I strongly think in methaphores and they are not abstract to me.
-I portray rather literally what is in my head.
-It is the way I think, I recognise stories, metaphores, the ambiguity, the different sides.
+I think in inner journies.
+It is the way I think.
+At a given point I would like to portray rather literally what is in my head.
+Then follows a struggle to match the thoughts and images in my mind with the real world, to translate them in the right form.
+Traditional materials often fall short and I encounter obstacles in finding and processing unusual materials.
+In the making process, while overcoming the obstacles it gets clearer what I want say.
+I recognise stories, metaphores, the ambiguity, the different sides.
 In my mind I see a fox and see the many values it carries in diffent cultures.
 I am looking for recognisable emotions.
 I use them to create the work and hope the spectator experiences the different layers I experience, such as, indeed, playfulness and struggle.

 Your work often speaks to the fragility of our relationship with nature, forests, trees, resins, fossils, all bearing witness to time’s passage.
 How do you see sculpture participating in the larger ecological discourse, not merely as representation, but as an active material engagement with the cycles of decay, preservation, and transformation?

-I use materials to construct a metaphore l.
-My The Tentacles of The River probably sits in between.
-The work symbolises our human thinking and interaction with the environment.
-I expressed the visual result of our carelessness in another than the natural material and by lifting it out of its context, the invisible became tangible.
-I think whathatever form you use, sculpture lends itself very well to make the audience feel the urgency of ecological themes.
+I rather originate with a metaphore and use the right materials and space with it.
+For example, The Tentacles of The River work symbolises our human thinking and interaction with the environment.
+I expressed the visual result of our carelessness in another than the natural material and by lifting it out of its context, the invisible becomes tangible.
+I think whatever form you use, sculpture lends itself very well to make the audience feel the urgency of ecological themes.

 Having studied marble in Pietrasanta and later embracing an eclectic palette of synthetic and organic substances, your trajectory suggests a movement from the classical to the experimental.
 How do you reconcile tradition and innovation in your practice, and what does this evolution say about the shifting role of sculpture in the 21st century?

-I started with a classical education but was soon looking for the broader possibilities that sculptors have in our time.
-I discovered innovations such as artifical resins, molding materials, and including 3D printing and how these could enrich my visual language.
-I used them to match idea and form while developing both.
+I started with a classical education but was soon looking for the broader possibilities of our time and how these could enrich my visual language.
+I discovered innovations such as artifical resins, molding materials, 3D printing and so on.
+In parallel I started to employ existing materials in a way never used before.
+I use them to match idea and form while developing both.
 My classical education is not so much a base as it is an element of my palette that I can chose to utilise.
-The possibilities will enrich sculpture enormously and I may use them to further shape my thoughts.

 Your installations, particularly those conceived for contexts such as the Venice Biennale, create environments where the viewer’s body is implicated, sometimes dwarfed, sometimes mirrored, sometimes confronted by repetition.
 How do you consider the role of the spectator in your work, and to what degree is audience participation an essential part of completing the sculptural narrative?

-My work has been changing.
-Where I started to content myself with a distant watching audience, in my recent work created in Japan I invited the audience to move between the different elements and thus include them into my work.
+My work has been changing in this context.
+Where I started to content myself with a distantly watching audience, in my recent work Come Forward in Dense Waves created in Japan I invited the audience to move between the different elements and thus have them experience different stories in the work.

-Connection for me has evolved from showing work to the audience to experiencing my work.
-I would like to expand that and especially in the role of smell in human interaction.
+In my work, connection has evolved from showing work to the audience to have them experience my work.
+I would like to expand that and especially in the role of smell in human interaction and by taking up more space.
 The other point is to integrate sound, both music and sound design, and movement.
-I am currently working with a choreographer to integrate all of the above in a total work of art.
+I a